 General Motors (NYSE:GM) automobile business in China has sold more vehicles than any other markets in the world.
-For the past 9 months ended on Sept 30th, 2019, GM sold a total of 2.3 million vehicles in China alone.
-Compare that figure to other markets in the world, China represents GM largest market.
+For the whole year ended on Dec 31st, 2019, GM sold a total of 3.1 million vehicles in China alone.
+Compare that figure with that of other countries, China represents GM’s largest market in the world.

-The following snapshot shows GM total vehicle sales by region.
+The following snapshot shows GM’s total vehicle sales by region.

-As seen from the table above, GM sold roughly 2.2 million vehicles in the United States and only 493k vehicles in South America for the 9 months ended on Sept 30th, 2019.
-In Europe, GM sold only 3k of vehicles as its European subsidiaries do not belong to the company anymore.
+As seen from the table above, GM sold roughly 2.9 million vehicles in the United States and only 669,000 vehicles in South America for the 12 months ended on Dec 31st, 2019.

 Revenue Streams from China

 Due to GM not owning more than 50% of its businesses in China, all of the vehicle sales in China does not actually contribute to GM’s coffers in the form of revenue.
 However, vehicle sales in China does contribute something to GM in the form of Equity Income.

 As pointed out by Investopedia, for join ventures that is in between 20% and 50% of equity interest, GM recognizes the sales from China joint ventures as “Equity Income” in its income statements.